Tibart/EFTAutoUser/README.md

 # EFTAutoUser
-Add's and removed Globalscape EFT sftp users based de status of user in a other application.
+Add's and removed Globalscape EFT sftp users based de status of users in a other application.